 There are a small number of routine trading contracts with both suppliers and clients in euros.
 In all such circumstances the contracts with supplier and client will be in the same currency thereby mitigating the Group's exposure to movements in exchange rates.
 Payments and receipts are made through a bank account in the currency of the contract therefore balances held in any foreign currency are to facilitate day to day transactions.
-With a functional currency of sterling there are the following foreign currency net assets:
+With the trading Company's functional currency of sterling there are the following foreign currency net assets:

-Group and company Note 2022 £'000 2021 £'000
+Group and company Note 2023 2022

+£'000 £'000

 Currency: Euros

-Cash and cash equivalents 16 86 156
+Cash and cash equivalents 16 18 86

-Trade and other receivables 15 (10) -
+Trade and other receivables 15 - (10)

-Trade and other payables 17 - (10)

-76 146
+18 76